robkorn/ergo-crowdfunding-cli/README.md

 Then afterwards how many Erg you wish to send.

-Once that is all submitted then the app will then do the rest to back the Campaign.
+Once that is all submitted then the Crowdfund tool will then do the rest to back the Campaign.
 It fills in the Crowdfund script for you, generates the P2S Address via a POST to your running & unlocked node/wallet, and then submits the transaction to the P2S Address thusly participating and backing the campaign.
 If successful you will see something similar to the information below:

 ```
 Ergo Crowdfund CLI